 Our Saturday night concert, 7:00-9:30PM on Nov.
-4, 2017, will feature an amazing lineup of 20+ traditional fiddlers, including Andrea Beaton, Andy Reiner, Bruce Molsky, Darol Anger, Dave Reiner, David Surette, Duncan Wickel, Ellen Carlson, Eric Favreau, Frank Ferrel, Katie McNally, Lissa Schneckenburger, Pete Sutherland, Tom Morley, and six more.
-The concert is free if you’ve paid for Saturday or the Fiddle Hell weekend; walk-ins are $15.
+9th, 2019, will feature an amazing lineup of 20+ traditional musicians.
+The 2019 lineup will be available in September.
+The concert is free if you’ve paid for Saturday alone or a multi-day ticket that includes Saturday; walk-ins are $20.
 Tell your friends!

 The Saturday night concert will be followed from 9:30-11:00PM by a Contra Dance - you can dance or sit in with the band.
 The dance is free if you're at the concert; there are no separate tickets just for the dance.
-New in 2017 is a Friday night dance with The Moving Violations, right before "The Whomp!"
+2019 will continue the Friday night dance (with music by musicians TBD), right before "The Whomp!"

 Audio recording of Fiddle Hell workshops and jams is generally fine, for your own use only.
 In other words, don't go posting them online.
 Of course, you could bring your old tape or minidisc recorder, but the state of the art has advanced, and compact MP3 recorders with integrated microphones can record a lot of material with generally very good fidelity.
 Zoom H1, Zoom H2n, Roland R-05, Tascam DR-05, Tascam PR-10, etc. Some people record on their smart phones, although the quality is not as good as it is with the dedicated recorders.

 Video recording requires prior permission from the workshop or jam leader, and should also be only for your own use.
-Please, no video recording of the Saturday night concert and dance, or of the Mini-Concerts.
-Many of the leaders and performers are professionals who make all or part of their living from music; please respect their wishes about recordings, and take a look at their CDs, books, and DVDs in the Fiddle Hell store in the Arthur Smith Room.
+Please, no video recording of the Saturday night concert and dance, or of any of the internal concerts.
+Many of the leaders and performers are professionals who make all or part of their living from music; please respect their wishes about recordings, and take a look at their CDs, books, and DVDs in the Fiddle Hell store in Room 5 (the Arthur Smith Room).

 Five daily recommendations from Andy Reiner: